stefanborghys/java-junit/README.md

 source: [http://www.silverbaytech.com/2013/01/21/junit-tricks-part-1-parameterized-tests/](http://www.silverbaytech.com/2013/01/21/junit-tricks-part-1-parameterized-tests/)

-# Parameterized JUnit test using JUnit Params project
+# Parameterized test using JUnit Params

 An example of a parameterized JUnit test using JUnit Params can be found in TestBigDecimalNumber2